stevanapter/hypertree/README.md

 	4 : 5
 	5 : 6 7 8

-we compute the leaves of each node by first constructing the "parent vector" of our tree:
+We compute the leaves by first constructing the "parent vector" of our tree:

 	p:0 0 1 1 0 4 5 5 5